FredM67/PVRouter-3-phase/Readme.md

 ### Force full power

 Support has been added to force full power on specific loads.
-Each load can be forced independantly from each other, start time and duration can be set individualy.
+Each load can be forced independently from each other, start time and duration can be set individually.

 In my variant, that's used to switch the heater one during off-peak period if not enough surplus has been routed during the day.
 Here, to optimize the behavior, a temp-sensor will be used to check the temperature of the water and decide to switch on or not during night.